Rhoban/workspace/README.md

 ### TODO: Update of the README

-- Choose the recommended distribution for next year (18.04?)
-- Update dependencies (moving to OpenCV3)
-  - Currently nonfree of OpenCV3 is not supported in 18.04
+- Add OpenCV3 install with DNN support in instructions
 - Change install commands for rhoban developers (use private repositories)
-- Is 'workspace' only for 'kid_size' or not?
-  - To be discussed

 ### Recommended Operating System

-The recommended operating system to run this version of the software is `Ubuntu 16.04 Xenial Xerus` using other OS might result on issues with some of the packages required.
+The recommended operating system to run this version of the software is `Ubuntu 18.04 Bionic Beaver` using other OS might result on issues with some of the packages required.

 ### Installing APT dependencies